DataDog/datadog-ci/src/commands/synthetics/README.md

 #### `executionRule` (String)

 The execution rule for the test defines the behavior of the CLI in case of a failing test.
-It could take one of the following values:
+It accepts one of the following values:

 * `blocking`: The CLI returns an error if the test fails.
 * `non_blocking`: The CLI only prints a warning if the test fails.